 Garlic and vegan butter are a great pair in this vegan naan bread recipe without yogurt!
 Naan with no yogurt is crispy and flakey on the outside, and puffy and pillow-y on the inside.
 I made this to use as pizza dough for individual sized pizzas for my family.
 You can use this dough for just about anything though!
-This Indian Bread is popular in Indian cuisine.
 This garlic naan bread recipe makes about 5 servings and is 393 kcal per serving.

 This post may contain affiliate links.
 This means if you click on a link and purchase something, I may earn a small commission from it.